Technological transitions: Long wave theory

 Freeman and Perez proposed that each cycle consists of pervasive technologies, their production and economic structures that support them.
 Termed 'techno-economic paradigms', they suggest that the shift from one paradigm to another is the result of emergent new technologies.

-Following the recent economic crisis, authors such as Moody and Nogrady have suggested that a new cycle is emerging from the old, centred on the use of sustainable technologies in a resource depleted world.
+After the 2008 financial crisis, authors such as Moody and Nogrady have suggested that a new cycle is emerging from the old, centred on the use of sustainable technologies in a resource depleted world.